 NewValue is guaranteed to be of the correct type, length and within ranges, as specified in the MIB.
 If the object is an enumerated integer or of type BITS, the integer value is used.
-This function is optional.

 - noError

 - genErr(SNMPv1)

 - undoFailed | genErr(SNMPv2)